 Many blackwork embroidery patterns can look the same on the back and front of the work.
 The double running stitch makes this possible.
 But some patterns need thinking through before you thread your needle.

 It is a case of planning the route you will take on your outward journey.
 You need to leave gaps to fill in on the way back.
 The samples on this page will show you how this works.

 My book, Blackwork for Beginners, includes many more diagrams, or "journey plans".

-You don't HAVE to stitch blackwork embroidery patterns so that they are reversible.
-(In fact in some cases it isn't even possible!)
+You don't HAVE to stitch blackwork embroidery patterns so they are reversible.
+(In fact, sometimes it isn't even possible!)
 If you are going to frame your work, then you might prefer to use back stitch instead.
-After all, no-one will see the wrong side once its completed.
+After all, no-one will see the wrong side once it's completed.

 But, if you are like me, you may find that you will enjoy the challenge.

 Reversible blackwork patterns need continuous lines.
 If there are separate crosses or boxes in the pattern, then it won't work.
 That doesn't mean it can't look neat, just that the pattern may differ on the back.

 Now it's your turn to have a go, with the following patterns.